 We had high expectations from Ubud, the “it” destination for every foodie, yogi, shopaholic and travel blogger in sight.
 It was our first destination on our Bali itinerary after spending some time in Yogyakarta and it was the perfect destination for us to start exploring some more of this island’s charms.
 So here’s our Ubud guide for the best things to do in the area:

 Stroll around Tegalalang Rice Terraces

 There is a reason why these terraces are among the most famous rice terraces in Bali.
 First of all, it takes only 20-30 minutes to get there by car from Ubud.
 Second, these are quite different from other rice paddies we’ve seen in Bali due to their topography and small size.
 It’s a great spot to capture the perfect Instagram shot of the typical girl-in-a-beautiful-dress-walking-among-the-rice-paddies.
-We loved the rows of higher and lower rice paddies, the small paths that led us up and down through the small valley and the tall trees that added to the beauty of the scenery.
+We loved the rows of higher and lower rice paddies, the small paths that led us up and down and guided us through the small valley and the tall trees that added to the beauty of the scenery.
 It shouldn’t take you more than 1-2 hours to walk the whole path (depending on your photography/selfies).
 If you’ve always wanted to try the famous Balinese swings, there are numerous swings scattered all over the valley, but they are usually open a bit later.

 Helpful tip: Come as early as you can for the best light and to avoid the crowd.
 There will probably already be some girls in colorful dresses posing for the perfect Instagram shot but you’ll have plenty of spots for yourself.